DevLucasOliveira/devlucasoliveira/README.md

 ## Hi there 👋

 <p align="left">
-  I'm a Software Engineer focused on building scalable systems and data-driven platforms.
+  I'm a Software Engineer building scalable, high-performance and distributed systems.
 </p>

 ---

 ### About

-- Building **high-performance backend systems** with C# / .NET
+- Building robust and scalable backend systems
-- Designing **distributed systems, APIs and data pipelines**
+- Designing distributed architectures and data platforms
-- Working with **data-intensive applications and large-scale integrations**
+- Experienced with large-scale, data-intensive applications
-- Experience in **forecasting, supply chain and decision-driven systems**
+- Strong focus on system design and performance optimization
-- Cloud experience across **Azure, AWS and GCP**
+- Cloud-native development across Azure, AWS and GCP
+- Exploring AI and emerging technologies to drive innovation

 ---